V/H/S/99: "Ozzy's Dungeon"

 Young contestant Donna participates in Ozzy's Dungeon, a children's game show where people engage in physical challenges for a chance to descend into the titular dungeon and meet Ozzy, who will allow the winner to be granted a wish.
 During an obstacle course, Donna—whose wish is to help her poverty-stricken family leave their run-down neighborhood—suffers a serious open fracture to her leg and loses after the host does not stop the game so her injury can be properly tended to.

-Sometime later, after Ozzy's Dungeon was cancelled, the show's former host awakens, stripped and locked in a dog cage, in the basement of Donna's domineering mother Debra, who is gradually revealed to have groomed her daughter to win the show at all costs.
-With the help of her browbeaten husband Marcus, their son Brandon, and Donna—who was left crippled after the incident, her leg becoming gangrenous—, Debra has the host filmed while he is forced through several torturous versions of the challenges from the show, threatening to douse him with acid if he refuses to comply.
+Sometime later, after Ozzy's Dungeon was cancelled, the show's former host awakens, stripped in underwear and locked in a dog cage, in the basement of Donna's domineering mother Debra, who is gradually revealed to have groomed her daughter to win the show at all costs.
+With the help of her browbeaten husband Marcus, their son Brandon, and Donna—who was left permanently injured after the incident, her leg becoming gangrenous—, Debra has the host filmed while he is forced through several torturous versions of the challenges from the show, threatening to douse him with acid if he refuses to comply.

 When the host fails to complete the final challenge, Debra attempts to inject him with a syringe full of acid, but the host offers to bring the family to Ozzy and have their wish granted.
 The group then drives to the empty studio where Ozzy's Dungeon was filmed and the host leads the family inside through the rear entrance.
 The door is opened by the host's former assistant and it leads to a cave.
 Inside, the family discovers Ozzy on an altar, being worshipped by the assistant and people dressed in the attire of the show's contestants.
 As Donna is brought before Ozzy to tell him her wish, Ozzy undergoes metamorphosis, with his outer body splitting open to reveal a vaguely humanoid, spindly creature.

 Granting Donna's wish, Ozzy proceeds to fire an energy beam out of his eye to melt the faces of the host and her family, killing them all.
 The camera freezes on Donna's menacing smile to it as the footage ends.